kissyteam/kissyteam.github.com/source/api/component/mvc/index.rst

 .. note::

     KISSY MVC is influenced by Backbone's API Design.

-    Still Beta, api may change, use with caution.